waqasxh/wpmigrate_plugin/README.md

 2. **Check PHP Error Log:**

-The plugin ALWAYS logs to PHP error_log as a backup.
+The plugin always logs to PHP error_log as a backup.
 Look for entries starting with `[WP Migrate Lite]`:

 ```bash
 # Linux/Apache